ibmruntimes/java.bluemix.demos/jvmkill-ibmagent/README.md

-This project is fork of [JVM kill agent of cloudfoundry](https://github.com/cloudfoundry/jvmkill) with some changes required to work with IBM® SDK, Java™ Technology Edition
+This project is fork of [JVM kill agent of cloudfoundry](https://github.com/cloudfoundry/jvmkill) with some changes required to work with IBM® SDK, Java™ Technology Edition.

-This is being **temporarily hosted** here as a support for jvmkill agent for **IBM® SDK, Java™ Technology Edition** to work along with **CloudFoundry Java Buildpack** as the IBM® SDK, Java™ Technology Edition has a **BUG** and doesnot able to work with [JVM kill agent of cloudfoundry](https://github.com/cloudfoundry/jvmkill)
+This is being **temporarily hosted** here as a support for jvmkill agent for IBM Java to work along with **CloudFoundry Java Buildpack** as the IBM Java has a bug and does not work with the [JVM kill agent of cloudfoundry](https://github.com/cloudfoundry/jvmkill).
+This repo will be removed once the bug is fixed.

-**BUG** :
-- IBM® SDK, Java™ Technology Edition doesnot add the capabilities required for the agent to work and we need to explicitily add the capabilities.

 [Concourse Pipeline](https://java-experience.ci.springapps.io/pipelines/jvmkill)